Olympus VS120 - Virtual Slide Scanner

 MHmicroscopy domain account is required for access] extract to a temp directory (e.g. use

 winzip), run "setup.exe"

-Fiji plugin - does not support latest VS120 file format
+The Olympus ImageJ plugin: Does not support latest VS120 file format (post

 Full FIJI for processing and quantitation:

 .vsi with: File --> Import --> Bio-formats - (uncheck all Import